slatedocs/slate/source/includes/_requests-responses.md

 (The `next` attribute will only be present if in fact there is yet another page of data available.)

-## Selection Criteria

-Methods that may apply selection criteria take a `select` attribute.
-The value of this attribute is an object with method-dependent attributes.
-The `select` attribute is optional for some methods and required for others.
-Default values may apply for some methods.

-## Batches

-There are three kinds of "batching" in the API.
-The first is covered under [Pagination](#pagination), where a `batch` attribute of the `page` attribute specifies the number of records to return.

 ### Performance Batching